Nolte: Afghanistan Is Not Worth One More American Life

 Babies born when that war began have already graduated high school.

+Well, sorry, crybabies, but the hapless and impotent Obama did nothing as ISIS formed its deadly caliphate in that vacuum, which validated everyone’s lack of faith in him and his decision.
+I just don’t see Trump allowing an international threat to fester anywhere, including Afghanistan.

+As the old Vulcan proverb says, “Only Nixon can go to China.”

-Fair enough… That’s certainly a possibility, which is why I mentioned the whole bomb-the-shit-out-of-them thing earlier… But let’s not forget Trump already wiped ISIS out, so he knows how to do this and ISIS and the Taliban know he knows how to do this, and there are always reasons not to do things.
+A fester is certainly a possibility, which is why I mentioned the whole bomb-the-shit-out-of-them thing earlier… Nevertheless, let’s not forget Trump already wiped ISIS out, so he knows how to do this and ISIS and the Taliban know he knows how to do this, and there are always reasons not to do things.
 You can question everything to death.

-But after 19 years, some $2 trillion, and nearly 2500 American fatalities, the only real questions are How many more Americans are we going to allow to be picked off year after year after year? and How much more money are we going to pour into a country that cannot be fixed? and How do you liberate people who don’t want to be liberated? and finally, How many years have to pass and how many American have to die before the Neocons admit they were wrong?
+But after 19 years, some $2 trillion, and nearly 2500 American fatalities, the only real questions are…

+How many more Americans are we going to allow to be picked off year after year after year?

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.